RostikYakunin/Vehicle-Service-API/README.md

 - *JUnit and Mockito Framework:* Testing and specification frameworks for Java applications.

-- *Flyway:* Is an open-source database-migration tool.
+- *Flyway:* An open-source database-migration tool.

-- *Docker:* is an open source software platform used to create, deploy and manage virtualized application containers on a common operating system (OS), with an ecosystem of allied tools.
+- *Docker:* An open source software platform used to create, deploy and manage virtualized application containers on a common operating system (OS), with an ecosystem of allied tools.

+- *Jenkins:* An open source continuous integration (CI) server.
+It manages and controls several stages of the software delivery process, including build, documentation, automated testing, packaging, and static code analysis.

 ### Get started